Artur-Sultanov/AndaFisherFront/README.md

 1. Add the component under `src/app/shared/components`.
 2. Export the component as standalone.
 3. Import it into the required parent component.

 ---

+## ✅ Planned Features

+- Add Preloading Strategy with 'withPreloading' to optimize lazy-loaded module performance.
+- Integrate Google Maps API for route generation.
+- Display beach locations on a map using Leaflet.js.
+- Add dynamic popups with beach details and images on the map.
+- Implement filters for displaying beaches based on water type, location, and name.

+---